Lake Simcoe is a four-season fishing hot spot

 Goy Fishing, Gilford

-Distinctive, blue-coloured day huts and one overnight hut in prime Cook’s Bay fishing location, bait is included.
+Distinctive, blue-coloured day huts and one overnight hut in a prime Cook’s Bay fishing location; bait is included.

 Lucky’s Sons Ice Huts, Lefroy

 Hut rentals in both shallow-water (perch/pike) and deep-water (trout/whitefish) locations; bait is included.

 Tim Hales Fish Huts, Beaverton

 Fishing for perch, trout and whitefish; all huts have padded benches and back rests, plus interior lights and a 12-volt power system with USB ports.

 Lake Simcoe fishing guides